![]() |

 At your starting city, you must use the suburban ticket within 3 hours of your long-distance train departure, and at your destination you must use the suburban ticket within 4 hours of your long-distance train's arrival.

-You can travel to or from any suburban station within that city's numbered zones, but not outside the zones (so longer routes such as Barcelona to Portbou or Latour de Carol are not included).
+You can travel to or from any suburban station within that city's numbered zones, but not outside the zones - so longer rural routes to stations outside the urban zonal area such as Barcelona to Portbou or Latour de Carol are not included.

-Different cities have slightly different processes: To access the suburban (cercanias) platforms in Madrid or Malaga, place the QR code of your long-distance ticket against the scanner on the automatic ticket gates and they should open.
-In Barcelona, you must show your long-distance ticket at the information desk and ask for a ticket to open the cercanias ticket gates.
+Different cities have different processes: To access the suburban (Cercanias) platforms in Madrid, Barcelona or Malaga, place the QR code of your long-distance ticket against the scanner on the Cercanias ticket gates and they will open.
+In some cities, you may need to use the Combinado Cercanias code printed on your ticket to get a Cercanias ticket out of one of the Cercanias ticket machines, or go to a ticket window.

-The Combinado Cercanias offer applies to any Spanish domestic long-distance tickets bought directly from Renfe.com or from websites connected to Renfe such as www.thetrainline.com, www.raileurope.com, www.petrabax.com.
-It does not apply to international tickets such as Paris-Barcelona as these won't print any Combinado Cercanias reference on the ticket.
+The Combinado Cercanias offer applies to any Spanish domestic long-distance tickets bought directly from Renfe.com or Iryo.eu or from websites connected to Renfe or Iryo such as www.thetrainline.com, www.raileurope.com, www.petrabax.com.

 -